IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 ## Additional functions

-This section covers additional functionality that is not critical for the function of the SCReAM congestion control algorithm, but can nevertheless improve the performance.
+This section covers additional functionality that is not critical for the function of the SCReAM congestion control algorithm, but can nevertheless, improve the performance.

 ### Clock drift issues and remedies